moyukhbera/quick-validate/README.md

 ### Features

-- **Simple** - Provides a simple and quick way to configure API validations
+- **Simple** - Provides a simple and quick way to configure API validations.
 - **Clean** - Unlike other libraries, _quick-validate_ does not require you to write a lot of code for adding simple validations.
 It uses simple JSON configuration files which do not pollute application code.
 - **Readable** - The validations are much more readable and comprehensible.